mrcjkb/haskell-tools.nvim/README.md

 ## Quick Setup

-This plugin automatically configures the haskell-language-server neovim client.
+This plugin automatically configures the `haskell-language-server` neovim client and integrates with other haskell tools.
+See the [Features](#features) section for more info.

 :warning: __Do not call the `lspconfig.hls` setup or set up the lsp manually, as doing so may cause conflicts.__